 - Your email should be brief, but not abrupt.
 Make sure you have included a polite greeting and an appropriate sign-off.

-- Ask a simple question that gives the recipient a course of action to follow.
+- Don’t forget the question.
+Ask a simple question that gives the recipient a course of action to follow.
 I dislike badly-written emails that do not tell me what the sender wants from me.
 Remember the ABCs of effective communications.

 - Be professional.
 Avoid fancy fonts, emoticons, and gifs.
+Your email is not an art project.
 You do not want to alienate clients.